Choate Selected To Receive Restructuring Deal Of The Year Award For Rite Aid Transaction

+Choate has been selected to receive The M&A Advisor's Healthcare/Life Sciences Deal of the Year (Over $1B) Award for its role in the restructuring of Rite Aid.

-(MENAFN- GlobeNewsWire - Nasdaq) BOSTON, Jan.
-16, 2025 (GLOBE NEWSWIRE) -- Choate has been selected to receive The M&A Advisor's Healthcare/Life Sciences Deal of the Year (Over $1B) Award for its role in the restructuring of Rite Aid Corporation.
+BOSTON, MA, UNITED STATES, January 16, 2025 /EINPresswire / -- Choate has been selected to receive The M&A Advisor's Healthcare/Life Sciences Deal of the Year (Over $1B) Award for its role in the restructuring of Rite Aid Corporation.

 The M&A Advisor's Founder and CEO, Roger Aguinaldo, noted in a press announcement: "The business landscape over the past several years has been incredibly volatile and challenging.
 The winners of our 19th Annual Turnaround Awards have been meticulously chosen by a distinguished panel of their peers.
 These outstanding firms and individuals have truly demonstrated excellence in the field of distressed investing and restructuring.”
 Awards will be presented at the 19th Annual Turnaround Awards Gala taking place during the 2025 Distressed Investing Summit in late March.